gregcusack/solana/genesis/README.md

 # Genesis

-## There are a few ways to bake validator accounts and staked into genesis:
+## There are a few ways to bake validator accounts and delegated stake into genesis:
 ### 1) Through bootstrap validator cli args:
 ```
 --bootstrap-validator <IDENTITY_PUBKEY> <VOTE_PUBKEY> <STAKE_PUBKEY>